AchrafKassioui/Learning-SpriteKit/README.md

 >
 > [SpriteKit Documentation](https://developer.apple.com/documentation/spritekit/skphysicsbody/collisionbitmask)

-This behavior gives developers fine-grained control over which objects respond to collision forces.
+This behavior allows fine-grained control over which objects respond to collision forces.
 It's essentially creating one-way collision responses, where one object is affected while the other remains immobile from that particular interaction.

 ## All Contacted Bodies